sec178/ppol5206_presapproval.github.io/index.md

 Data Merging: Sentiment scores were aggregated by mean for subreddits and the daily and weekly level.
 This was then merged with approval rating by date

-Model Training: An XGboost model was then trained using the subreddit sentiment and input features, with the target feature being approval rating
+Model Training: An XGboost model was then trained using the subreddit sentiment and input features, with the target feature being approval rating.
+The XGboost algorithm was chosen for its accuracy and ability to handle null values

 ![Pipeline Diagram](visuals/pipeline_databricks.png)